marcin-milinski/workshop/README.md

 _“When you have a module that you want to extend without modifying separate the extensible behaviour behind an interface and flip the dependencies” - Robert C. Martin, “Clean Code” author_

-**A side note**: OCP doesn't mean that a new dependency cannot be injected to a class and each change requires creating a sub-class.
-No, it rather means that existing dependencies should conform to OCP.
-_Extend_ keyword is much broader in this context and allows class extension through composition as well, not just inheritance.
+**A side note**: _Extension_ keyword is much broader in this context and allows class extension through composition as well, not just inheritance.

 Extra resources: https://springframework.guru/principles-of-object-oriented-design/open-closed-principle/